muratali016/Minecraft_AI_assistant/README.md

 AI-based assistant for Minecraft

 There are 4 steps to build
-1-I'm using collecting_data.png as a structure to take shots with collect.py and save those imgs in a img_datas folder 2-With img datas, I can start now my training process (train.py) 3-Now I'm creating a folder full of the classes of my images 4-The last step is using detect.py and play!
+<h2>1-I'm using collecting_data.png as a structure to take shots with collect.py and save those imgs in a img_datas folder</h2>
+2-With img datas, I can start now my training process (train.py) 3-Now I'm creating a folder full of the classes of my images 4-The last step is using detect.py and play!